yufree/blog/_posts/2013-12-07-mean-and-variance.md

 layout: post
 title: Mean, Variance and Something about Sample
 ---
-OK，I must clear the concept of those terms because this is the third time I review my notes.
+OK，I must clear the concepts of those terms because this is the third time I review my notes.

 ## Description of Data